djtoler/Deploying-a-Python-App-with-Docker_AWS-Fargate/README.md

 7. [System Optimization](#system-optimization)

 ## Purpose
+#### The purpose of this deployment was to evolve from running our application on virtual machines to running our application on containers.
+In Deployment 6, our CICD pipeline launched our application on EC2 instances inside of a virtual Python enviornment.
+By containerizing our application using AWS ECS and Fargate we get the benifit running our services in a resource efficient enviornmet thats managed by AWS.
+Plus, with Fargate, we only pay for executions of our workloads as opposed to paying for an EC2 instance by the hour, regardless of whether we're utilizing it or not.

 ## Issues
 * #### Error for having too many VPC's in our AWS account: _Deleted unused VPC from account_
 * #### Thought we needed EC2 instances to run our Dockerfiles: _Re-read .tf files, visited load balancer URL & saw application running_